jorgediazjr/mini_programs_blend/README.md

   -d, --dataset         If this is entered then minimum and maximum are used -m MINIMUM, --minimum MINIMUM
-                        enter the minimum number of datasets you want per cluster, e.g: good_clusters -m 3 will result in all clusters with a minimum of 3 datasets -x MAXIMUM, --maximum MAXIMUM
+                        enter the minimum number of datasets you want per cluster, e.g: good_clusters_blend -m 3 will result in all clusters with a minimum of 3 datasets -x MAXIMUM, --maximum MAXIMUM
-                        enter the maximum number of datasets you want per cluster, e.g: good_clusters -x 7 will result in all clusters with a maximum of 7 datasets -s SHORT, --short SHORT
+                        enter the maximum number of datasets you want per cluster, e.g: good_clusters_blend -x 7 will result in all clusters with a maximum of 7 datasets -s SHORT, --short SHORT
                         enter short height to use with blend synthesis